 - Agree the insolvency practitioner's fees

-- Vote on how to move forward with the business.
+- Lastly, vote on how to move forward with the business.

 A Creditors' Voluntary Liquidation commences with a virtual or physical Meeting of Creditors, which convenes no more than 7 days after creditors are notified of the liquidation.

-In these instances, the Meeting of Creditors takes place within 14 days of the proposal being distributed.
-Similarly, the meeting takes place within 10 weeks from the date the company entered into Administration.
+In these instances, creditors hold the Meeting of Creditors within 14 days of distributing the proposal.
+Furthermore, the meeting takes place within 10 weeks from the date the company entered into Administration.